 - 1 We have again assessed you as 'improving well' in our annual Direction of Travel assessment.
 Good progress is being made in improving priority areas and there are sound arrangements in place to ensure further improvement in future. - 2 The overall service assessment score declined this year from '3' to '2' due to variations in a few key performance indicators.
-Some of these indicators are, however, liable to significant year-on-year fluctuations and we do not see the decline in the overall assessment as detracting from our overall wider assessment that the authority is improving well. - 3 The main messages for the Authority from the audit build on the themes from last year.
-In particular we would highlight the need to: - develop the understanding of the relationship between resources and performance and ensure the resources are in place to support the operational structures in delivering against key priorities.
+Some of these indicators are, however, liable to significant year-on-year fluctuations and we do not see the decline in the overall assessment as detracting from our overall wider assessment that the authority is improving well. - 3 The main messages for the Authority from the audit follow on from the recommendations last year.
+These include: - developing information on the resource implications of key activities, in particular, the development of key measures for middle management to use in making staffing and operational decisions.